Connecting multiplication in arithmetic to algebra and area patterns

 How can an algorithm be invented?

-When we multiple two two digit numbers we must know, or discover, all four digits need to be involved in a way that is different from addition and subtraction.
+Therefore, when we multiple two - two digit numbers, we must know, or discover, all four digits need to be involved.

 (10 * 3 + 2 * 3)